Skip to content

 END as age_category

-FROM boilstream.s3.users;
+FROM users;

 Real-time Processing

-Materialized views process data in real-time as it arrives:
+Materialized views process data in real-time:

-1. Data arrives in your base topic (people)
+1. Data arrives in your base topic

-3. Transformed results are immediately available in the derived topics
+3. Transformed results stream to derived topics

 Use Cases

-Materialized views are perfect for:
+Materialized views are ideal for:

-• Format Transformation: Convert data formats or structures
+• Format Transformation: Normalize or restructure data

 • Event Processing: Transform raw events into business-meaningful streams